 Sprinkle just under 1c cheese over the cabbage then half of the remaining meat sauce.
 Spread evenly with a spoon then add 1/2c cheese mixture and 4 or 5 more cabbage leaves ( ribs removed if you like )

-Cover the cabbage with just under 1c cheese then spread the remainder of the meat sauce over the cheese.
-Add 1/2c cheese, 4 or 5 cabbage leaves and the remaining cheese mix, should be about 1c.
+Cover the cabbage with just under 1c cheese, then spread the remainder of the meat sauce over the cheese.
+Add 1/2c cheese, 4 or 5 cabbage leaves and then top with the remaining cheese mix.

 Nutrition FactsNutrition facts are an estimate only!
 The ingredients you choose could have different nutritional values than the ingredients I have used. * Net carb count excludes both fibre and sugar alcohols, because these do not affect blood sugar in most people.Deduct fibre from total carbs to get 8 g net carbs per slice.